gshumihin/test/xiaomi_issuefix.md

-#How to make Adguard work as it should with xiaomi devices.
+#How to make Adguard work as it should with Xiaomi devices.

 ###First of all you should "Lock" Adguard in recent apps: